grafana/pyroscope/docs/sources/configure-client/language-sdks/go_push.md

 ### Mutex profiling

 Mutex profiling is useful for finding sources of contention within your application.
-It helps you to find out which mutexes are being held by which goroutines.
+It helps you find out which mutexes are being held by which goroutines.

 To enable mutex profiling, you need to add the following code to your application: